couling/MessageFlow/README.md

 ## Out of Band Instructions

-FIX ME

 A necessary feature of this standard is to allow some additional meta-information to be conveyed.
-This is primarily to avoid throughout a message.
-More precisely out of band control codes can be placed anywhere that another control code was expected.
-The expected control-code MUST follow the out of band control-code and any associated objects.
+For example sending the schema for a type just before sending an object of that type.
+More precisely out of band control codes can be placed almost anywhere that another control code was expected.
+The planned list of these control codes is:
  - Defining a new custom type.
  - Flagging that the following object may be referred to later (anchor)
- - Enabling / disabling automatic anchors
+ - Enabling automatic anchors
+ - Disabling automatic anchors
  - Defining an object which has been mentioned in a forward reference

- Out of band control codes are effectively invisible to the flow rest of the flow.
-The *do* something and may augment the meaning, but they have no effect on the structure.
+Out of band control codes are effectively invisible to the expected structure.
+They *do* something and may require an augment, but they have no effect on the structure.

 ## Inbuilt types